ReneSchwarzer/WebExpress.WebCore/README.md

 The WebExpress family includes the following projects:

+- [WebExpress](https://github.com/ReneSchwarzer/WebExpress#readme) - The web server for WebExpress applications and the documentation.
-- [WebExpress (core)](https://github.com/ReneSchwarzer/WebExpress#readme) - This project.
-The core for WebExpress applications.
+- [WebExpress.WebCore](https://github.com/ReneSchwarzer/WebExpress.WebCore#readme) - The core for WebExpress applications.
 - [WebExpress.WebUI](https://github.com/ReneSchwarzer/WebExpress.WebUI#readme) - Common templates and controls for WebExpress applications.
 - [WebExpress.WebIndex](https://github.com/ReneSchwarzer/WebExpress.WebIndex#readme) - Reverse index for WebExpress applications.
 - [WebExpress.WebApp](https://github.com/ReneSchwarzer/WebExpress.WebApp#readme) - Business application template for WebExpress applications.

-- [WebExpress.Server](https://github.com/ReneSchwarzer/WebExpress.Server#readme) - The web server for WebExpress applications.
+# WebExpress.Core
+WebCore is part of the Webexpres family and includes the basic elements of a WebExpress application.

+# Download
+The current binaries are available for download [here](https://github.com/ReneSchwarzer/WebExpress/releases).

 # Start
 To get started with WebExpress, use the following links and tutorials.